Gafum/mediaSOL/README.md

-# University Project: MediaSOL Website
+# Сollege Project: MediaSOL Website

-This project is a university assignment where I am developing a website for an IT consulting company named **MediaSOL**.
+This project is a college assignment where I am developing a website for an IT consulting company named **MediaSOL**.
 The website showcases the company’s services, team, and contact information using modern web technologies.
 The primary technologies used are **React**, **Vite**, and **Tailwind CSS**.

 <!-- ## Project Overview
  -->